msillano/tuyaDAEMON/tuyaDAEMON/README.md

  ### installation
-   0. Precondition: It is not required to have any Tuya device to install or test tuyaDAEMON, you can use it as framework for any IOT purpose.
+ - Precondition: It is not required to have any Tuya device to install or test tuyaDAEMON, you can use it as framework for any IOT purpose.
 Since ver.2.2.0: you can test any module capabilities and the user can add later the devices.

-   0. Precondition: clean node-red installed and working.<br>
+ - Precondition: clean node-red installed and working.<br>
       See also [multiple instances](https://github.com/msillano/tuyaDAEMON/wiki/ver.-2.0--milestones#multiple-instances-of-tuyadaemon-in-the-same-server) before install tuyaDEAMON.

-   0. Precondition: a _mySQL_ server is optional, but required for a serious use.
+ - Precondition: a _mySQL_ server is optional, but required for a serious use.
          - Create a DB 'tuyathome' (as start: user 'root' and no password)
          - Import the  `DB-core.2.2.0.sql.zip`  to create the required tables.

-   1. Install in node-red the nodes (I use 'manage pallette'):
+1. Install in node-red the required nodes (I use 'manage pallette'):

    ![](https://github.com/msillano/tuyaDAEMON/blob/main/pics/palette.png?raw=true)